What is the minimum set of items I need to purchase for a complete fixture?

 For destinations in the USA we offer Expedited Parcel or Xpresspost.
 Expedited Parcel is a ground service and will usually take one to two weeks but can take longer, especially to less urban areas.
 Xpresspost will take 2-3 days to most urban regions, a few days longer to remote areas.
 In both cases we ship using Canada Post and the parcel will be delivered by the United States Postal Service (USPS).

-For destinations in Europe and Australasia we offer Small Packet International Air for packages below 2kg or Xpresspost for packages up to 5kg.
+For destinations in Europe we offer Small Packet International Air for packages below 2kg or Xpresspost for packages up to 5kg.
 Small Packet International Air will usually take 6-10 business days to major urban regions, a few days longer to remote areas.
 The Small Packet service is reasonably priced but does not allow for large or heavy parcels.
 For heavier packages Xpresspost will usually take 4-7 business days to major urban regions, a few days longer to remote areas.
 We ship using Canada Post and the parcel will be delivered by the local postal service.
 If you need to order more than the 5kg limit allows, please contact us.